December 2010 - 14-9-12

 tuals.
 Finally, they don’t want Latin handled by others who are not doctors or professors.
 Myself, I

-think the first reason is not very important but perhaps there’s something in the second and third.
+think the third reason is not very important but perhaps there’s something in the first and second

 Still, those who are real fans of Living Latin

 continue their work with enthusiasm.
 For